jodiepoole/BatchProcessingApplication1702281/README.md

 # BatchProcessingApplication1702281

-Download the .jar file in order to run the application.
+Download the BatchProcessingApplication-1.0.jar file in order to run the application.
 You can either run the application on a local Apache Spark cluster or using an AWS EMR and S3 Bucket.
 Both methods are described below.

 **Running application on local Apache Spark cluster:**